hayj/NLPTools/README.md

 	>>> preprocess(t, doRemoveUrls=True))
 	Pls visit  !!

 And other parameters like `replaceCurrencyLevel`, `replaceSocialLevel`, `replaceFunctionLevel`...
-You will also find others function for post-tokenization processing etc.
+You will also find others functions for post-tokenization processing etc.

 ## Overlap